hyperledger/besu-docs/docs/Concepts/Transactions/Transaction-Types.md

 EIP-1559 addresses the network congestion and overpricing of transaction fees present in the historical fee market, in which users send transactions specifying a gas price bid using the `gasPrice` parameter, and miners choose transactions with the highest bids.

-`EIP1559` transactions don't use `gasPrice`, and instead use an in-protocol, dynamically changing *base fee* per gas.
+`EIP1559` transactions don't specify `gasPrice`, and instead use an in-protocol, dynamically changing *base fee* per gas.
 At each block, the base fee per gas is adjusted to deal with network congestion as measured by a gas target.

 `EIP1559` transactions contain, along with the legacy parameters and [`accessList`](#access_list-transactions) parameter, a `maxPriorityFeePerGas` parameter, which specifies the maximum fee the sender is willing to pay per gas above the base fee (the maximum *priority fee* per gas), and a `maxFeePerGas` parameter, which specifies the maximum total fee (base fee + priority fee) the sender is willing to pay per gas.

-An `EIP1559` transaction always pays the base fee of the block it's included in, and it pays the priority fee if the base fee per gas + `maxPriorityFeePerGas` doesn't exceed `maxFeePerGas`.
+An `EIP1559` transaction always pays the base fee of the block it's included in, and it pays a priority fee as priced by `maxPriorityFeePerGas` or, if the base fee per gas + `maxPriorityFeePerGas` exceeds `maxFeePerGas`, it pays a priority fee as priced by `maxFeePerGas` minus the base fee per gas.
-The base fee is burned, and the priority fee is paid to the miner who mined the transaction's block.
+The base fee is burned, and the priority fee is paid to the miner that included the transaction.
+A transaction's priority fee per gas incentivizes miners to include the transaction over other transactions with lower priority fees per gas.

 `EIP1559` transactions must specify both `maxPriorityFeePerGas` and `maxFeePerGas`.
 They must not specify `gasPrice`.